thorfinn22/thorfinn22/README.md

 - 💻 Passionate about Android Development & Machine Learning
 - 🔥 Always exploring new tech & building innovative solutions
 - 🏆 Striving to improve every day through coding & learning
-- ⚡ Fun fact: I can debug faster than a speedrunner breaking records!
+- ⚡ Fun fact: I can optimize code faster than a pro gamer tweaks their settings!

 ---